ta3ag/lbd/_sources/install.txt

 the section "Viewing graphs while debugging code" of [#]_.
-TextWrangler is for edit file with line number display and dump binary file like the obj file, \*.o, that will be generated in chapter of Other instructions.
+TextWrangler is for edit file with line number display and dump binary file like the obj file, \*.o, that will be generated in chapter of Generating object files if you havn't gobjdump available.
 You can download from App Store.
 To dump binary file, first, open the binary file, next, select menu **“File – Hex Front Document”** as :num:`Figure #install-f14`.